Graduate Diploma in Advanced Psychology

 Key features

-Focus on real world application of psychology
+Focus on real-world applications of psychology

-The Graduate Diploma in Advanced Psychology is practically focused on the application of psychology themes in clinical, occupational and social settings to truly prepare students for life in the field.
+The Graduate Diploma in Advanced Psychology is practically focused on the application of psychology themes in clinical, occupational and social settings to prepare students for life in the field.

 Flexible, online delivery